EarthScope/ispaq/README.md

 of metrics.
 When an endtime greater than one day is requested, metrics will be calculated by cycling through multiple single days.

-The option -U should be used alone when checking for updates.
-No metrics are calculated when this option is invoked.
+The options -U and -L should be used alone.
+No metrics are calculated when these options are invoked.

 ### Preference files